[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 More evasion and movement speed is nice for us.
 We don't need Soul of Ryslatha for the life flask recharge as we're a pathfinder.

-Shakari is nice too for the chaos damage reduction and immunity to poison.
+Shakari is nice too for the chaos damage reduction.

 Feel free to mess around with the new bow skills instead and improvise how you level.
 Just follow the levelling skill tree, and this info is always here for reference if you start to struggle.